WebAssembly/spec/md-proto/WebAssembly.md

 than one.

 **Validation:**
- - A [validation type] is popped from the type stack and checked to be `i32`.
+ - A [validation type] is popped from the type stack and required to be `i32`.
  - The [forwarding validation type] is determined.
  - It is [merged] into the [validation type] of the control-flow stack entry `$depth` from the top.